khoaltd/khoaltd/README.md

 # WELCOME TO MY PAGE 👋👋

 My name is Le Khoa.
-I am an M.Sc. in Computer Science, majoring in Artificial Intelligence and Robotics.
+I am an M.Sc. in Computer Science, majoring in Artificial Intelligence and Quantum Optimize.
 I am interested in the following topics: **Deep Learning in NLP and Computer Vision.
 Reinforcement Learning.**

 ---